Rare Disease Research at Moderna

 Methylmalonic acidemia, or MMA, is a rare organic acid disorder causing metabolic crises, seizures, developmental delays, and more.
 The most common form of MMA is caused by changes in the gene called the MUT gene.
 This gene provides instructions for making the MUT enzyme, which is responsible for the proper breakdown of certain proteins and fats.
 When this enzyme is missing, it is difficult for cells in the body to turn food into energy, leading to toxins building up in the bloodstream.

-To learn more about any of our rare disease clinical trials or to see if you may qualify to join, please contact the Moderna Clinical Trial Support Center.
+To learn more about any of our rare disease clinical trials or to see if you may qualify to join, please contact the Moderna WeCare Team.